codeananda/technical_articles/README.md

 # Business-Focused Articles

 Since April 2020, I've been writing for [Panoply.io](https://panoply.io/) - a data warehousing company based in the US.
 I've written about a range of topics including ETL, BI tools and cloud native data warehousing solutions.

+For each article, the client provided a brief outlining the title, the main points the article should hit and the keywords to target.
+I've found that getting on the same page like this before starting writing is the foundation for a long and fruitful writing parternship.
+I thoroughly enjoy writing for Panoply and hope future clients can meet their standards of preparation.

 ### Links to Published Technical Business Content